 I really like it because in addition to the very strong coffee, there are also nuts, or hazelnuts, and chocolate.
 Both are cut in pieces, not grated, so that each bite is more varied in flavor.

 The coffee being used is the Turkish coffee that is used here.
 A less roasted coffee, finely ground, which already has a bit of flavor of chocolate and hazelnuts in it.
-One day I'll tell you how to do it.
+You can find here the way to make Turkish coffee.
 Again in this case: every home has its own method.

 But you can use any coffee, even soluble.